-Before January 31, applications could be obtained from the link in the margin, or from the office.
+Applications are available for download prior to January 31st - Exemption-Exclusion Application - or from the office.
 Since the application period has expired, please call the office, as filings would be untimely.
 Completed applications and other correspondence may be returned to:

 700 E. Stonewall Street, Suite 203, Charlotte NC 28202

 Telephone inquiries can be directed to: (704) 432-7250.

 Properties must meet all following qualifications:1) Ownership2) Use3) Application